-You can call our Helpline for free from any phone in New Zealand, between 9am and 11pm, 7 days a week, on:
+You can call our Helpline for free anytime, from any phone in New Zealand on:

 Who can get help from Shine’s Helpline?

-Our Helpline has access to an interpreting service, so if you have limited English, please let the Helpline worker know what language you speak when you ring and we'll see if we can access an interpreter for you.
+Our Helpline has access to an interpreting service, so if you have limited English, please let the Helpline worker know what language you speak when you ring and we’ll try to access an interpreter for you.

 Why would I call Shine’s Helpline?